 Carriers

-OOCL confirms Cape of Good Hope rerouting on Asia-Europe services.
-Crew safety and escalating war risk premiums cited.
+OOCL confirms Cape of Good Hope rerouting on Asia-Europe services, citing crew safety and escalating war risk premiums.

 20 Apr 2026